Roiqk7/dotfiles/README.md

 # Introduction
-This configuration is aimed at C++ development in Neovim on MacOS.
+This configuration is aimed at C/C++/Rust/Lua development in Neovim on MacOS.
 That being said, the purpose of this repository is to help you get started.
 You are encouraged to change it to your liking, and I designed it with that in mind.

 ![Startup](https://github.com/Roiqk7/dotfiles/blob/main/assets/nvimStartup.png?raw=true)